Video Editor Rates in the Philippines (2026)

 Set that against the international remote lane above and the gap is roughly 2× at entry level and up to 6× for seniors.
 That gap drives everything: it's why talented editors compete hard for international clients, why a client paying $1,000 a month is offering a genuinely strong local income — more than double the domestic average — and why "cheap by US standards" and "well-paid by Manila standards" can both be true of the same salary.
 Lower rates reflect cost of living, not lower skill; some of the world's busiest YouTube editors cut from Manila and Cebu.

-For clients, the practical question isn't "how low can I go?" — it's "what keeps a great editor for years?"
+Hiring a full-time remote editor in the Philippines costs about $800–$2,640+ a month in 2026, while independent freelancers bill $10–$30 an hour.
+The practical question for clients, though, isn't "how low can I go?" — it's "what keeps a great editor for years?"
 Three things worth knowing before you post a role (our client-side cost guide covers the general budgeting):

 - Pay against the market, not the minimum.
 At $1,000–$1,300/month you're hiring solid mid-level talent at 2–3× the local average — a rate that gets applications from editors who stay.
 HireTalent's guide is blunt about the alternative: underpaid editors keep looking for better opportunities, and turnover costs more than the savings.